klange/toaruos/README.md

     # Retreive the precompiled binaries:
     util/grab-binaries.sh
-    make                # to build the kernel
-    make run            # to run qemu with the proper arguments
+    make system         # to build the kernel make run            # to run qemu with the proper arguments
     # Or, if you have KVM...
     make kvm            # to run qemu in KVM mode